awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-walk-custom.md

    }
    ```

-1. Execute the following command to view the custom metadata\.
+1. Run the following command to view the custom metadata\.

    ```
    aws ssm get-inventory